 Life and career skills

-You wouldn't believe it but 21st-century skills prepare students for life in the 21st-century : )
+You wouldn't believe it but 21st-century skills prepare learners for life in the 21st-century : )

 Flexibility & Adaptability